novaticstar/Complaint-Management-Agent/README.md

 ## 🐛 Known Issues

-- Admin dashboard is not password-protected
+- Currently not fully utilizing tailwind (not fully familiarized with this)
 - No email verification for complaint submissions
 - Limited to basic CRUD operations